1996–97 Irish Cup

-The 1996–97 Irish Cup was the 117th edition of Northern Ireland's premier football knock-out cup competition.
+The 1996–97 Irish Cup was the 117th edition of the Irish Cup, Northern Ireland's premier football knock-out cup competition.
 It concluded on 3 May 1997 with the final.

 Glentoran were the defending champions after winning their 16th Irish Cup last season, with a 1–0 win over Glenavon in the 1996 final.
 This season Glenavon went one better by winning the cup for the 5th time, with a 1–0 win over Cliftonville in the final.

+Results

+First round

+Dungiven Celtic and Malachians were given byes into the second round.